Let's begin this post with one of my favourite Beatles songs, shall we Help --or more to the point Lean on Me

 I write daily and work on a number of projects simultaneously.
-I'm actively participate in social networking and view this participation as a way not only to sharpen my writing skills but also as a way to exchange ideas with my fellow authors.
+I'm actively participating in social networking and view this participation as a way not only to sharpen my writing skills but also as a way to exchange ideas with my fellow authors.
 So I spend each morning (7 days a week) engaged.
-Then I go for a 45 minute walk and usually end my work day by reading for an hour.
+Then I go for a 45-minute walk and usually end my workday by reading for an hour.

 And, now, I pass the torch to...